Analysis / Persona 4

 - The Magician represents willpower, ability, and determination.
 Early on in the plot, we see Yosuke face his Shadow.
 After gaining the Persona ability, he admits to himself that part of him really did feel what the Shadow said: he was bored of country life, and he wanted something interesting to do.
 Part of Yosuke's character development is that he eventually learns to really care the task at hand, namely, catching the true culprit behind the murder.
-He's different from Adachi in that (true to the Arcana's essence) he eventually stops making the investigation team as an excuse for adventure, but rather, follow through the team's goals until the end.
+He's different from Adachi in that (true to the Arcana's essence) he eventually stops making the investigation team as an excuse for adventure, but rather, follows through the team's goals until the end.

 - The Priestess: Yukiko Amagi

 - The Priestess represents inner wisdom, knowledge, the female instinct.
 Yukiko's Shadow represents her desire to "break free of her family tradition".
 At the time, Yukiko felt repressed.
-It seems like she was being pressured by everyone around her to stay and manage the inn.
+It seemed like she was being pressured by everyone around her to stay and manage the inn.
 Yukiko's definitive character development begins with the annoying reporter.
 This is her turning point, the essence of the Priestess Arcana.
-She chooses to stay with the inn, not because she's being forced to, but rather, her want to preserve the existence of the Amagi Inn.
+She chooses to stay with the inn, not because she's being forced to, but rather, because of her want to preserve the existence of the Amagi Inn.
 That was her instinct, and she followed through with it.

 - The Empress: Margaret